nksauter/rapidata_2018/README.md

 # rapidata_2018
 Preparing your laptop to execute the Jupyter notebook example.
 These instructions assume MacOSX.

-Preapre an empty directory $INSTALLDIR and open a Terminal window
+Prepare an empty directory $INSTALLDIR and open a Terminal window

 cd $INSTALLDIR